Neapolitan Mastiff vs Newfoundland: Complete Comparison (2026)

 Health and Lifespan Comparison

 Neapolitan Mastiff has a typical lifespan of 7-9 years, while Newfoundland lives approximately 9-10 years.
 Health profiles differ significantly between these dogs.
-Neapolitan Mastiff is predisposed to Orthopedic Conditions, Eye Conditions, Other Concerns, with associated veterinary costs for monitoring and treatment.
+Neapolitan Mastiff is predisposed to hip and joint issues, Eye Conditions, Other Concerns, with associated veterinary costs for monitoring and treatment.
 Newfoundland faces its own health challenges including Heart Conditions, Orthopedic Issues, Other Conditions.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+Total predisposition counts are similar, but the specific diseases and their management requirements differ.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health